 Get the election information you need at vote411.org!

+This primary election includes the race for U.S. Senate, as well as any primary contests for Representatives to Congress or state Senators or Representatives.
+Early voting will be available August 22 through August 28.
 The state primary election will be held Tuesday, Sept.
 1, and the last day to register to vote is Aug.
-12. This primary election includes the race for U.S. Senate, as well as any primary contests for Representatives to Congress or state Senators or Representatives.
-The general election, including the race for President, will be Tuesday, Nov.
+22. The general election, including the race for President, will be Tuesday, Nov.
 3. The last day to register to vote is Oct.
-14. Early voting will be available Oct.
-19 through Oct.
+24. Early voting will be available Oct.
+17 through Oct.
 30. The online voter guide will be updated for each of these elections.